MAGALA-RICHARD/apsimNGpy/doc/soil_refill.rst

 Soil thickness
 -----------------
-By default, apsimNGpy downloads soil data from the web and interpolates soil profile values to a soil profile of 10 layers, with a maximum depth of 2400 mm
+By default, apsimNGpy downloads soil data from the web and interpolates soil profile values to a soil profile of 10 layers, with a maximum depth of 2400 mm.
+The soil profile is generated assuming a thinnest top layer of 100 mm in case no thickness_sequence is specified and thickness_growth_rate of 1.5.

 Users can override this default behavior by explicitly providing a custom soil thickness sequence as a list.
 For example, the following thicknesses may be supplied:

 `[50, 100, 150, 200, 200, 300, 400, 400]`.
 The example below demonstrates how this customization works in practice.